Try Our Spread Betting Calculator

 Why Use The Spread Betting Calculator?

-When you enter the required details of your trade into the calculator, it will show you the potential profit or loss.
-This can help you decide if the trade is “worth it”.
+This is why I recommend you use this calculator too.
+Inputting the details of your trade into the calculator will help you decide if the position is “worth it” or not.

-If the potential loss is more than the potential profit (or payout), then I wouldn’t make the bet.
-Or I’d ensure that I close the bet long before the situation arises.
+Personally, if the potential loss outweighs the potential profit (or payout), I wouldn’t make the bet.
+Or, I’d make sure that I closed the bet long before the loss was incurred.

-This spread betting calculator is good for beginners and experts alike.
-It will help you learn how spread betting works.
-Just note that his calculator only works for financial spread betting, not sports betting such as NBA, NFL or horse racing.
+Please note that this calculator only works for financial spread betting, not sports betting such as football, cricket or horse racing.

 How Is The Spread Bet Calculated?